 Yes.
 We offer tours in English and French year-round.
 Other languages may be possible depending on the availability of staff.
 Please contact the Parliamentary Tour Program for more information.

 When is the best time to visit?

 The Summer Tour Program begins after the May long-weekend.
 This program includes an historical character portrayed by one of the staff in the Parliamentary Players Program.

 How long is a guided tour?

 Tours last approximately 45 minutes.
-Plan to spend a additional 30 minutes in the building if your group will be observing debates at the conclusion of your guided tour.
+Plan to spend a additional 30 minutes in the building if your group will be observing debates at the end of the guided tour.

 Please note that some areas of the Parliament Buildings that are normally included on the guided tour are not accessble when the Legislative Assembly is sitting and that tours may be re-routed, shortened, or cancelled at any time due to Parliamentary activity and events.

 What topics are discussed during a guided tour?

-Guided tours provide an overview of the history of the province and an insight into the legislative process, in addition to allowing students the chance to view the architectural splendour of the Parliament Buildings.
+Guided tours provide an overview of the history of the Parliament Buildings and an introduction to the legislative process.

 If there is a topic of specific interest to your class, please let your tour guide know prior to the start of the tour.